Winter 2025 Course Registration

 Have you ever wondered...uhh...WHY?!?
 By examining humanity's effort through art, story, music, and religion to create out of a chaotic universe a meaningful existence, as well as the human obsession with those elements that destroy our meaning making (like disease, death, and doubt) this course strives to understand life, the universe, and, well...kinda everything.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may be an additional fee when enrolling in this course.

-INDS-1120-60 Movement & Physical Fitness (SILEx) *THIS COURSE IS FULL*
+INDS-1120-62 Movement & Physical Fitness (SILEx)

 This course introduces students to the study of human movement along with systems, factors, and principles related to physical fitness.
 Students will learn about the effects of physical activity on health, the history and evolution of physical activity and sport, movement and directional terms, bones and muscles, and factors that influence an individual's participation in physical activity.
 This course is well suited for students interested in learning more about the basics of kinesiology, recreation, physical exercise, and fitness.
 This is a SILEx course—a signature learning experience.
 It will include the following SILEx elements: applied research, entrepreneurship, and a multi-disciplinary project.
-For some students, there may be an additional fee when enrolling in this course. * requires one-hour gym requirement as part of the SILEx experience.
+For some students, there may be an additional fee when enrolling in this course.

 INDS-1123-60 Global Music – SILEx